mavericks-db/mavericks-db/README.md

 🌱 A self-taught software developer from the Philippines.

 👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about HTML, CSS, and JavaScript.
 I started my coding journey on January 2022.
-Currently, I am studying as a remote studentat Microverse.
+Currently, I am studying as a remote student at Microverse.

-🎓 I graduated in University of the Philippines - Diliman with a degree in BS Civil Engineering.
+🎓 I graduated in University of the Philippines - Diliman with a degree in 🏗 BS Civil Engineering.

 💻 My most used line of code is git commit -m "Add .gitignore file"